-Although shame is a very common psychological phenomenon, it is not given very much attention in our culture, at least as I perceive it.
+Although shame is a very common psychological phenomenon, it is not given much attention in our culture.
 We like to talk about love, anxiety, jealousy, hate, vengeance or grief.
-But the topic of shame is often like “an elephant in the room”.
-Perhaps it’s shameful to discuss shame?… Anyway, one thing is crystal clear to me: without understanding the phenomenon of shame we cannot understand the way people behave in social interactions, so the topic is extremely important.
+But the topic of shame is frequently “the elephant in the room”.
+Perhaps, because discussion shame feels shameful itself… Nonetheless, understanding shame is crucial for comprehending how people behave in social interactions, so the topic is very important.

-A while ago I talked to a depressed client who visited my office for the first time.
-It was a standard consultation, aimed at getting to know each other better and to collect initial data.
-I learned among others that this was his first consultation ever with a shrink, so a part of our conversation dealt with, as is usual in such situations, client’s expectations and general rules for the treatment.
+A while ago I had a first-time consultation with a depressed client.
+The appointment was meant to help us get to know each other and gather initial information.
+I learned among others that this was his first consultation ever with a therapist, so a part of our conversation dealt with the client’s expectations.
 After an hour or so the client was on his way out of the office and I followed him to the door.
 With his hand on the doorknob he hesitated, turned back towards me and said: “You know, on the way to you I was afraid of only one thing.
 I was afraid of hearing “pull yourself together!”…

 What did his words mean?
 Well, many people who enter psychotherapy experience high level of shame and I interpreted my client’s words as a sign of relief of not being shamed by me – something he rather expected.
 A series of following consultations revealed his life-long history of being shamed by people with whom he had important relations.

 Shame is a very complex topic and may be discussed from multiple angles, not only as an emotion.
 It has its biological roots, neurophysiological mechanisms, interpersonal functions, cognitive and behavioral components and cultural dimensions.
-A single blog post does not have enough place for such a broad scope.
-In brief, the tendency to experience shame, called shame-proneness, usually originates from earlier experiences of being shamed by others, especially significant ones, such as parents, teachers, peers, partners.
-Those significant relations shape the way people relate to themselves and to others later in their lives.
-Even if people have forgotten early shameful experiences, they will still impact their interpersonal behaviors.
+A single blog article does not have enough space for such a broad scope.
+In brief, the tendency to experience shame, called shame-proneness, often stems from earlier experiences of being shamed by others, particularly significant individuals like parents, teachers, or partners.
+These experiences shape how people relate to themselves and others later in life.
+Even if the specific memories have faded, they will still impact interpersonal behaviors.

-Shame may also be derived.
-Culture, society, family and different groups, to which we belong, provide us with clear hints on what kind of personal characteristics are undesirable and disapproved.
+Shame can also be culturally derived.
+Society, family, and the groups we belong to provide us with clear hints on what kind of traits are undesirable and disapproved.
 If we find ourselves matching the criteria of disapproval, we may become ashamed of being who we are, even if we never met direct criticism or rejection.
-Some people are for instance ashamed of sexual preferences even if they have never been directly shamed by others.
-They have just learned that their sexual desires are “wrong” and condemned by society.
-The same mechanism underlies mental health stigma: many people who experience psychological problems never seek help because they witnessed negative attitudes towards other people with mental disorders.
+For instance, some people feel shame about their sexual preferences without ever being directly shamed by others, having simply learned that their desires are considered “wrong” by society.
+This same mechanism underlies the stigma surrounding mental health, causing many people to avoid seeking help due to the negative attitudes they’ve witnessed towards others with mental health issues.

-Shame has many sources and, in fact, anything that is perceived as a potential cause of social disapproval may elicit shame.
+Shame has many sources, and anything perceived as potentially causing social disapproval can elicit shame.
 For that reason, the list of possible shame-eliciting cues for our clients is practically endless.
 And here is the point: we can easily create the new ones during therapy, even being unaware of doing so.

 There are several publications elaborating on the topic of shame and you can easily google something interesting about it on the internet.
 If you want to dive deeper into the subject, I recommend the book “Shame: Interpersonal Behavior, Psychology, and Culture” by Gilbert and Adrews.
 As it is impossible to discuss the topic of shame in depth in a single blog post, I won’t even try to do this, but one of the subtopics is especially important and worth mentioning here: the distinction between shame and guilt.

-Brene Brown, made a nice distinction between shame and guilt, pointing out that guilt is linked to behavior, while shame is linked to Self.
-While experiencing guilt, we think “I did something bad”, whereas while experiencing shame we think “I am bad”.
-Guilt is about my actions in my own eyes, while shame is about me in the eyes of others.
+Brene Brown, made a helpful distinction between shame and guilt, pointing out that guilt is linked to behavior, while shame is linked to the Self.
+While experiencing guilt, we think “I did something bad”, while experiencing shame we think “I am bad”.
+Guilt is about my actions in my own eyes, while shame is about me as a person in the eyes of others.
 Both shame and guilt are unpleasant, but research has show that only shame is strongly linked to psychopathology (Hastings et al., 2002; Fergus et al., 2010; Kim et al., 2011).

-First, being a social emotion, shame regulates social hierarchy and protects societies and groups from rule-breaking behaviors.
+As a social emotion, it regulates social hierarchy and protects groups from rule-breaking behaviors.
 In other words, shame protects the group from individuals, of course at the expense of individuals.
 Shame-proneness increases conformity, vulnerability to rejection, pliancy and susceptibility to group influence.
 In groups with a hierarchy based on popularity, shaming mechanisms give group leaders very strong control over behavior of group members.
 Stories of people who survived (or not survived) membership in religious cults illustrate how far group control may reach.